joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6625919/2025/09/13/martin-odegaard-arsenal-injury-update/

 **At a Wildfire With a Notebook — and a Mask**\
-`A reporter’s questions pulled her into the subculture of wildland firefighting, and led to a change in policy.`\
+`A reporter’s questions pulled her into the subculture of wildland firefighting.
+A change in policy followed.`\
 https://nytimes.com/2025/09/13/reader-center/firefighters-masks-investigation.html

 **Calvin Klein Underwear as You’ve Never Seen It Before**\